NodebotsCapeTown/NodeCptMeetupAug2014/README.md

 * navigate its way around 4 cones in a clockwise direction and back.
 * zig-zag it's way through 5 cones.

+## A big thanks to

+Soccerbots and the Sumobot are brought to you by: https://github.com/makenai/sumobot-jr